If you or someone you love are struggling with addiction, it can be difficult to know how to approach the process of recovery.

 Ideally, interventions should be conducted with the help of an intervention specialist – a professional who can mediate the discussion and ensure that it remains productive, positive, and non-judgmental.

-For people who are addicted to particularly dangerous drugs or who are very severely addicted, the first step towards recovery may need to be detoxification.
+For people who are addicted to particularly dangerous drugs or who are very severely addicted, the first step toward recovery may need to be detoxification.

 Detoxification treatment is required when someone’s withdrawal symptoms are too severe to be managed without additional support.
 Medication might be needed to lessen the severity of the symptoms, starting with a higher dosage and gradually decreasing until there is no longer a physical dependency on the substance.